yjl9903/Codesim/README.md

 ## Github Actions

-If you do not have a Mac OS machine, you can try it with the power of [Github Actions](https://github.com/features/actions).
+If you do not have a Mac OS machine or Linux machine, you can try it with the power of [Github Actions](https://github.com/features/actions).
 Github Actions config file has been provided in `/.github/workflows/`.
-You can create a **private repo**, and run "Detect Code Plagiarism" in the web page manually.
+You can create a **private repo** with this folder, and run "Detect Code Plagiarism" in the web page manually.

 ## Docker